-In accordance with Statement of Financial Accounting Standards No. 115, "Accounting for Certain Investments in Debt and Equity Securities," we consider our investments to be held as "available-for-sale."
+Our marketable securities are held as "available-for-sale" pursuant to Statement of Financial Accounting Standards No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
 We classify these investments as current assets and carry them at fair value.
 Unrealized gains and losses are recorded as a separate component of stockholders' equity as accumulated other comprehensive income (loss).
-All realized gains and losses on our available-for-sale securities are recognized in our results of operations.
-Our investments are maintained at one financial institution and are governed by our investment policy as approved by our Board of Directors.
-We believe our credit risk is immaterial.
+We recognize all realized gains and losses on our available-for-sale securities in income before provision for income taxes.
+Our marketable securities are maintained at one financial institution and are governed by our investment policy as approved by our Board of Directors.